cesalazar/berlinblockchainweek/README.md

 actionText: View the Events →
 actionLink: /events/

-description: Paris Blockchain Week(s) is a community-organized initiative.
+description: Paris Blockchain Week is a community-organized initiative.
   It is an agnostic movement based on the premise that self-organization is the backbone of the ecosystem.
 We invite projects, individuals and anyone interested in fruitful and educational discussions to